A Philadelphia Attorney Answers Your Bankruptcy Questions

 For over thirty years, Alfred M. Abel has served the Philadelphia area as a bankruptcy attorney for both personal and business bankruptcy filings.
 Alfred Abel Law Offices is here to help you understand issues surrounding bankruptcy, and ensure the best possible outcome for your bankruptcy case.

-Below, we answer some of the most common questions we hear.
+Below, we answer some of the most common bankruptcy questions we hear.

 Personal Bankruptcy Answers